Kucharssim/LCAapp/README.md

-# LCAapp
+# Shiny App of Latent Class Analysis

-Shiny App of Latent Class Analysis
+detailed documentation can be found in documents/Documentation.pdf

 run locally in the R Studio session as regular Shiny app, or run from GitHub with: